-I believe this book has now sold out, but publisher and specialist poultry book seller, Veronica Mayhew will have more information on this (contact details included at the end of the article).
-[Veronica has since reprinted this book in paperback - Ed.]
+I believe this book has now sold out, but publisher and specialist poultry book seller, Veronica Mayhew will have more information on this.

 After reading the reprinted Creative Poultry Breeding (in comfort and guilt-free), it dawned on me just how important-a-publication it was to the world of pure-breed poultry.
 Ok, you might not be able to glance at a page or two, then suddenly be able to come up with your own creations (which I think is what many of us want), but the amount of practical knowledge and hands-on experience in this book is unsurpassable.

-Much-treasured books: Bantams in Colour, Creative Poultry Breeding and Poultry Breeding and Genetics
+Much-treasured books: Bantams in Colour, Creative Poultry Breeding & Poultry Breeding and Genetics

 The author assumes a certain level of understanding – particularly when it comes to genes and their symbols, and this can be frustrating for the novice breeder.
 However, this is a publication that needs reading over and over; each time you will get something different from it.
 Whether you are creative or not, it’s the ultimate poultry breeder’s book.